vgmstream/vgmstream/doc/TXTP.md

 ## UNDERSTANDING PLAY CONFIG AND FINAL TIME
 When handling a new file, vgmstream reads its loop points and total samples.
-Based on that and player/TXTP's config it decides actual "final time" that is used to play it. "internal file's samples" and "external play duration" are treated separatedly, so a non-looping 100s file could be forced to play for 200s (100s of audio then 100s of silence), or a looping 100s file could be set to play 310s (so 3 loops + 10s fade).
+Based on that and player/TXTP's config it decides actual "final time" that is used to play it. "internal file's samples" and "external play duration" are treated separately, so a non-looping 100s file could be forced to play for 200s (100s of audio then 100s of silence), or a looping 100s file could be set to play 310s (so 3 loops + 10s fade).

 For example, with a 100s file that loops from 5..90s, `file.adx #p 5.0  #r 10.0  #l 2.0  #f 10.0  #P 2.0` means:
 - pad with 5s of silence first